« Back to News & Blog

 • Stay away from unfamiliar retail, travel, and charity sites online or research them by searching for their names on review sites.

-• If an email, phone call or text says it’s a financial institution, don’t act on it.
+• If an email, phone call, or text says it’s a financial institution, don’t act on it.
 Call the financial institution directly.
 Most financial institutions would never call unexpectedly to demand account information such as account numbers, passwords, PINs, Social Security Numbers, etc.